nntrn/bookstand/docs/_annotations/wanting.md

 *  The pride that makes a person believe they are unaffected by or inoculated against biases, weaknesses, or mimesis blinds them to their complicity in the game.

-*  No one believed the stock's movement corresponded to "reality."
-   But it did—just not the reality that most analysts accept.
+*  No one believed the stock's movement corresponded to "reality."24 But it did—just not the reality that most analysts accept.
 To paraphrase Shakespeare: there are more things in heaven and earth than are dreamt of in their investment philosophies.

 *  expectations," another hypothesis).
 Efficient market theory is the belief that asset prices are functions of all available information.
 Company news, investor expectations, current events, political news, and everything else that might affect a company's valuation are all assumed to be perfectly reflected in the stock price

 ---

 *  Jobs had not realized it, but at the moment he walked into that room in college, Friedland had become a model to him.
 Jobs would later come to see through Friedland, but Friedland's immediate impact on the young Jobs was formative.
 He taught Jobs that strange or shocking behavior mesmerizes people.
 People are drawn to others who seem to play by different rules.

 *  We are generally fascinated with people who have a different relationship to desire, real or perceived